-Fragmentation: Materialising Mourning through Complicated Grief
+Fragmentation: Materialising Mourning from Complicated Grief

 This PhD by project is an investigation into the relationship between the affect of grief and the creative, embodied encounters with paper materials.
 In some types of traumatic loss, complicated grief can subsume the bereaved in a way like no other.
 Mourning can be a very difficult process.